pomo-mondreganto/ForcAD/README.md

 The name is pronounced as "forkád".

+#### This documentation is for the latest (development) version of ForcAD.
+It might not be stable or even working.
+The latest stable version can be found [here](https://github.com/pomo-mondreganto/ForcAD/releases/latest), see the README.md there.

 ## Running

 5 easy steps to start a game (assuming current working directory to be the project root):